-Vederi is a small picturesque Venetian village with small stone houses built centuries ago.
+- Vederi is a small picturesque Venetian village with small stone houses built centuries ago.
 Nearby there is Vederi gorge leading from Metochia village straight down to Gerani beach and through a small path to Gerani village.
-Next to Vederi in Prines village there are three tavernas to welcome our guests with plenty of hospitality and rich in flavour cretan dishes and local wine.
+Next to Vederi in Prines village, there are three tavernas to welcome our guests with plenty of hospitality and rich in flavor Cretan dishes and local wine.

 How To Get There

-Vederi Estate Traditional Villas is set next to the picturesque Prines village, just a 10 minutes a drive from romantic and historic Rethimno Town of Crete.
+Vederi Estate Traditional Villas is set next to the picturesque Prines village, just a 10 minutes drive from the romantic and historic Rethimno Town of Crete.

 From May through mid-October there are direct charter flights to Chania (63.2km from the village) and, more frequently, to the capital Heraklion (92.2km).
 Tickets can be bought in advance for almost all flights via our partner website.